fionamcc/Docs/kobas/using_kobas_cmd.rst

 **-o ident_out:** name of output file

-For information of outputs see :ref:`Understanding Your Results: Identify <identifyresults>`
+For information on outputs see :ref:`Understanding Your Results: Identify <identifyresults>`

 **Annotate and Identify Pipeline Example Command**